MadGalactic/auto-annotated-portfolio/content/pages/blog/security-in-action.md

       key question: *“How do you protect our data?”* Answering this isn’t just about saying, “We take security seriously.”
 It’s about providing evidence through detailed customer questionnaires.

+      For instance, one of our recent questionnaires covered critical areas such
+      as:

+      *   **Incident Response Plans:** We test our incident response plan annually to ensure we’re prepared for the unexpected.

+      *   **Multi-Factor Authentication (MFA):** Required for all enterprise applications and production systems, ensuring an extra layer of protection for sensitive data.

+      *   **Third-Party Risk Management:** Before sharing data with any third party, we perform a comprehensive risk assessment, which includes reviewing the vendor’s SOC 2 or ISO 27001 certifications and evaluating the data they’ll handle.

+      *   **Employee Training:** Security awareness training is mandatory for all employees and third parties with privileged access, completed within two weeks of onboarding and refreshed annually.

+      Each answer aligns with Symposia’s overarching commitment to industry standards like GDPR, ISO 27001, and SOC 2.
+This transparency not only satisfies customer concerns but also reinforces our reputation as a security-first organization.
     elementId: ''
     styles:
       self: